RSS-researcher/RSS/README.md

 ### Code
 We have reproduced and extended the silicon sampling method described in [Argyle et al., (2023)](https://www.cambridge.org/core/journals/political-analysis/article/out-of-one-many-using-language-models-to-simulate-human-samples/035D7C8A55B237942FB6DBAD7CAA4E49#article).
 The code has been modified and augmented based on the code used by [Argyle et al., (2023)](https://www.cambridge.org/core/journals/political-analysis/article/out-of-one-many-using-language-models-to-simulate-human-samples/035D7C8A55B237942FB6DBAD7CAA4E49#article).

 `common.py` is a script for using the OpenAI API.
 Insert your own OpenAI API key and select the desired model as the `engine` argument.
+In our experiment, `gpt-3.5-turbo-0613` was adopted.

 `anes2012.py`, `anes2016.py`, and `anes2020.py` are scripts for converting demographic information of respondents from each respective ANES dataset into first-person prompts.